LANsharkCryptoAnalytics/LANshark/PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Book Worms ##
+## LANshark ##
   <!-- > Name the product in a way the reader (i.e. your target customers) will understand. -->

-## Metacritic for children's books ##
+## Use Augmented Reality to discover facts about your city ##
   <!-- > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title. -->

 ## Summary ##
-  > Allows children to easily find new books to read that are sorted by rating, age appropriateness, and reading level.
-If a free ebook is available, children can start reading, and if not, links to purchase the book will be provided.
+  > Allows people to use augmented reality on their mobile device to see points of interest their current area, and access that information by using their camera in real time to create an interactive cultural experience.

 ## Problem ##
   > Finding a good age-appropriate book can be laborious, requiring searches to mulitple web sites.